-- PCI Express Endpoint (Gen3 Integrated Block for PCIe in Endpoint configuration) model.
+- PCI Express Endpoint (the core in Endpoint configuration) model.

 - PIO slave design, consisting of:

 - PIO_RX_ENGINE

 - PIO_TX_ENGINE

 - PIO_EP_MEM

 - PIO_TO_CTRL

 The PIO_RX_ENGINE and PIO_TX_ENGINE blocks interface with the ep block for reception and transmission of TLPs from/to the Root Port Design Under Test (DUT).
-The Root Port DUT consists of the Integrated Block for PCI Express configured as a Root Port and the Configurator Example Design, which consists of a Configurator block and a PIO Master design, or customer design.
+The Root Port DUT consists of the core configured as a Root Port and the Configurator Example Design, which consists of a Configurator block and a PIO Master design, or customer design.

-The PIO slave design is described in detail in Programmed Input/Output: Endpoint Example Design, page 199.
+The PIO slave design is described in detail in Programmed Input/Output: Endpoint Example Design, page 231.